-App note from ON Semiconductors about SiPM sensors, explaining the working principle and primary performance parameters.
+App note from ON Semiconductors about their EEPROM error correction.
 Link here (PDF)

 Some of ON’s automotive EEPROMs, like the Grade 0 NV25xxx family (SPI, 1 – 64 Kb) and the Grade 1 CAV24Cxx / CAV25xxx (Grade 1, 128 Kb and higher) implement an Error Code Correction scheme.
 What this means is that for each chunk of data in the EEPROM array (8 bits for 1 – 64 Kb densities, 32 bits for 128 Kb and higher), the memory stores a redundancy code in separate EEPROM cells.